ryansturmer/ryansturmer.com/content/tree-climbing-st-louis.md

 -------------------------------
 Surprisingly, many recreational climbers are also arborists.
 It seemed a little absurd to me at first that someone who is a professional tree worker would want to spend any of their free time at all in the trees.
 Tree work is dangerous and demanding, and I kind of figured most arborists would rather kick back with a beer in their spare time than further risk their lives climbing a hundred feet up in the forest canopy.

 On the other hand, I'm an engineer, all day, every day, and when I get home at night, *a lot of times thats what I do there as well.*  I'm called to it, much as many arborists are called to the canopy.
 One Arborist I spoke to said that the main difference between "tree work" and "tree play" is that when you're climbing recreationally, you can look up at a tree and say, "Nope."
-Being an arborist essentially means you're spending your days in the *worst trees* where as when you're climbing recreationally, you're in the trees on your terms, in your own place, on your own time.
+Being an arborist essentially means you're spending your days in the *worst trees* whereas when you're climbing recreationally, you're in the trees on your terms, in your own place, on your own time.

 [flickr:id=15454848021]